AboudyKreidieh/h-baselines/README.md

 The intrinsic rewards, or <img src="/tex/281172fc39903f7b030c2a37e355350d.svg?invert_in_darkmode&sanitize=true" align=middle width=102.71324744999998pt height=24.65753399999998pt/>, define the rewards assigned
 to the lower level policies for achieving goals assigned by the policies immediately above them.
-The choice of intrinsic reward can have a significant affect on the training performance of both the upper and lower level policies.
+The choice of intrinsic reward can have a significant effect on the training performance of both the upper and lower level policies.
 Currently, this repository supports the use of two intrinsic reward functions: